-MTSA has an IT department who are able to be contacted directly on campus as well as by e-mail (itsupport@mtsa.edu).
-Students are encouraged to contact technical support for any problems that originate with the hardware or software related to their academics.
+Students can contact MTSA's IT department directly on campus, as well as by e-mail (itsupport@mtsa.edu).

+Students are encouraged to contact technical support for any problems that originate with the hardware or software related to their academics by submitting an IT Support Ticket through the Student Portal.